MicrosoftDocs/fabric-docs/docs/real-time-analytics/overview.md

     * Data from OneLake can be [queried from Real-time Analytics as a shortcut](onelake-shortcut.md)
     * Data from [OneLake can be loaded](get-data-onelake.md) into Real-time Analytics
     * Data loaded into Real-time Analytics is reflected in OneLake as one logical copy
-* Data loaded into Real-time Analytics can be used as the underlying data for [visualization in a PowerBI report](create-powerbi-report.md)
+* Data loaded into Real-time Analytics can be used as the underlying data for [visualization in a Power BI report](create-powerbi-report.md)
 * Data loaded into Real-time Analytics can be used for analysis in [Jupyter](jupyter-notebook.md) or Spark Notebooks in Data Engineering
 * Trigger data loading events in Data Factory using [pipelines](../data-factory/connector-overview.md#supported-data-stores-in-data-pipeline).
 * Trigger data loading events using [Dataflows](../data-factory/connector-overview.md#supported-data-connectors-in-dataflows).